robger98/Bandit_Sim/README.md

 ## Support

-If you find a bug please email me at rrg@utulsa.edu.
+If you find a bug please email me at rrg053@utulsa.edu.